EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 | In Person       | 718080  |
 | Work From Home  | 69606   |

 The vast majority of job listings were in-person job postings, with there being over 10 times more in-person job postings than work-from-home job postings.
+Not all postings had a value for the job_work_from_home column.

 ### Available Jobs

 For the next step of my analysis, I wanted to determine how many of the postings were available to me.
-To achieve this, I used WHERE to filter the dataset to only jobs in Maryland or work-from-home based in the United States.
+To achieve this, I used WHERE to filter the dataset to only postings in Maryland or work-from-home postings based in the United States.
 I also pulled the columns for the yearly salary, job title, and joined with the company table to get the company name.

 ```SQL
 SELECT